roysubs/Custom-Tools/README.md

 # Custom-Tools Scripts
 All functions install and run under normal user space, there is no requirement for Administrator privileges.
 Full install is done from `BeginSystemConfig.ps1` which can be invoked directly by `iex ((New-Object System.Net.WebClient).DownloadString('https://git.io/JqCtf'))`

-`BeginSystemConfig.ps1` adds the `Custom-Tools.psm1` Module and adds two lines to the profile so that `ProfileExtensions.ps1` tools that are dot-sourced in all sessions. `ProfileExtensions` hold fundamental functions and definitions (such as the 'cd' alias which has been replaced by a superset of `Set-Location` to add more functionality. function for fast system navitation, recovery tools, and resizing functions for consoles `Custom-Tools` etc).
+`BeginSystemConfig.ps1` adds the `Custom-Tools.psm1` Module and adds two lines to the profile so that `ProfileExtensions.ps1` tools that are dot-sourced in all sessions. `ProfileExtensions` hold fundamental functions and definitions (such as the 'cd' alias which has been replaced by a superset of `Set-Location` to add more functionality).
+Every function in `Custom-Tools.psm1` is deliberately stand-alone; there are no dependencies on each other so that each function can be completely portable for other projects as required.
-• `Custom-Tools.psm1` is installed under the users profile Module folder (type `$Env:PSModulePath` to see that).
+`Custom-Tools.psm1` is installed under the users profile Module folder (use `$Env:PSModulePath` to see that location).
-• Each of the functions in here is deliberately stand-alone; there are no dependencies on each other so that each function can be completely portable for other projects as required.
-• To uninstall: simply remove the last two lines from `$profile` that calls the extensions and run `Uninstall-Module Custom-Tools` and the toolkit is completely uninstalled upon opening a new PowerShell console.
+To uninstall the toolkit, simply remove the last two lines from `$profile` that calls the extensions and run `Uninstall-Module Custom-Tools` and all traces of the Toolkit are now completely removed upon opening a new PowerShell console.

 # How to install Custom-Tools